JoshuaLandgraf/cascade/experiments/README.md

 ### Spatial multiplexing

 The spatial multiplexing experiment is implemented by `spatial_multiplexing.cc`.
 It is similar to the temporal multiplexing experiment, except the benchmarks do not contend for I/O. A single hypervisor starts by running the df benchmark.
 After some time, bitcoin starts running through the hypervisor as well.
 And after some further time, adpcm also starts running through the hypervisor too.
 After all three programs execute for some time, the program exits.
 The `log_separately` option is available like before to switch between console and log output for the benchmarks.
-Execution should look something like the following if using console output:
+Execution should look something like the following if using console output on F1:

-    ./spatial_multiplexing
+    ./spatial_multiplexing_f1
 	Started logical simulation...
 	...
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "sw"*)
+	Finished pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "f1"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
-	Logical Time: 131072
+	Logical Time: 134283262
-	Virtual Freq: 65 KHz
+	Virtual Freq: 67 MHz
 	...
-	Logical Time: 2424832
-	Virtual Freq: 65 KHz
 	Started logical simulation...
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "sw"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
-	Logical Time: 3735552
-	Virtual Freq: 65 KHz
-	Logical Time: 8
-	Virtual Freq: 1152912709018 MHz
-	Logical Time: 3997696
-	Virtual Freq: 65 KHz
-	Logical Time: 11
-	Virtual Freq: 0 Hz
 	...
+	Finished pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "f1"*)
+	Logical Time: 360448
+	Virtual Freq: 16 KHz
-	Logical Time: 31
+	Logical Time: 5301665790
-	Virtual Freq: 1 Hz
+	Virtual Freq: 89 MHz
+	...
 	Started logical simulation...
 	...
-	Finished pass 1 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "sw"*)
+	Finished pass 2 compilation of root with attributes (*__std = "logic",__loc = "/tmp/fpga_socket",__target = "f1"*)
-	Finished pass 1 compilation of root.clock with attributes (*__std = "clock",__loc = "local",__target = "sw"*)
-	Logical Time: 21
+	Logical Time: 8791326718
-	Virtual Freq: 709490156619 MHz
+	Virtual Freq: 33 MHz
-	Logical Time: 7405568
+	Logical Time: 2883584
-	Virtual Freq: 65 KHz
+	Virtual Freq: 26 KHz
-	Logical Time: 63
+	Logical Time: 362033
-	Virtual Freq: 0 Hz
+	Virtual Freq: 64 Hz
 	...